 "Just found an empty comm, ma'am.
 Christine makes it sound a lot more exciting than it was."

 "Christine has a way of doing that when she wants to make her friends look good."
 Or dangerous and wily.
 Aunt Judy approved of friends who could be counted on when the going got tough.

 She sees Spock looking at Nyota, sees the regard even though she doubts anyone else would notice it.
 He loves this girl.
-He has given her his heart and she knows it, because she moves closer, and Number One doesn't think she even realizes she has done it.
+He's given her his heart and she knows it, because she moves closer, and Number One doesn't think she even realizes she's done it.

 "We can show you to your quarters."
 Nyota smiles at her and it's a beautiful expression, not unlike Amanda's in its gentleness.
 Spock has always needed gentleness, always seemed to cry out to be taken care of.

 She hangs back to walk with him while Nyota and Kirk fight over her carryall.